Drivetrain Solutions

 • Convert Dining-Only Trips: Implement downtown merchant bundles with BBQ receipt incentives and curated walking routes linking dining and retail

-• Target High-Intensity Markets: Shift tourism messaging in New Braunfels and Victoria from "come eat" to "come explore" — position Lockhart as a half-day destination
+• Target High-Intensity Markets: Shift tourism messaging in New Braunfels and Victoria from "come eat" to "come explore," positioning Lockhart as a half-day destination

 • Expand Event Strategy: Replicate the Home Tour model quarterly with events that intentionally support downtown merchants and off-peak periods